 What should I know about terminating an employee due to medical problems?

-Opinions expressed by Entrepreneur contributors are their own.Legally, as your company is so small, you are not obligated to adhere to the Americans with Disabilities Act (15 or more employees).
+I have an employee of 14 years who is losing her eyesight due to diabetes.
+She has missed a lot of work and it's affecting her ability to do her job.
+We have ethical and legal questions regarding her termination.Legally, as your company is so small, you are not obligated to adhere to the Americans with Disabilities Act (15 or more employees).
 So, you do not have to provide reasonable accommodation for this worker.

 Plus, if she is unable to do her work due to sight limitations, it would be difficult to determine what a reasonable accommodation might be--especially if she is also unable to report to work due to medical treatments such as a series of eye surgeries.

 You also are not legally bound by the Family and Medical Leave Act (50 or more employees).
 So, you do not have to provide a specific amount of unpaid time off work.

 1. Offer her a personal, unpaid leave of absence for a specific period of time (e.g., 30 days), clearly indicating in writing that she must submit medical documentation at explicit intervals to receive consideration for the continuation of the leave (e.g., every 30 days).
 You need to make it clear that there is no guarantee her job--or any job with the company--will be available for her if/when she is able to return to work.

 In this instance, you would also want to specify that in order to return to work, you will need a fairly detailed statement from her primary physician that she can return to work and what her restrictions will be, if any.